ctu-mrs/mrs_uav_system/README.md

 The [simulation](https://github.com/ctu-mrs/simulation) repository provides resources for *Gazebo/ROS* simulation, including px4 Simulation-in-the-Loop (SITL), UAV models and useful sensor plugins.
 Please follow its README for further instructions on how to install prerequisities.

-### "I want the nice Linux environment that everybody from MRS works with"
+### "I want the Linux environment people from MRS works with"

 Great!
 In that case you want to install Tomas's Linux-setup.
 **Beware!** This might alter your existing configuration of some Linux tools (Vim, Tmux, i3wm, ranger, ...).